kodi-pvr/pvr.vuplus/README.md

     - `Wakeup, then standby` - Similar to standby but first sends a wakeup command.
 Can be useful if you want to ensure all streams have stopped.
 Note: if you use CEC this could cause your TV to wake.
 * **Custom live TV timeout (0 to use default)**: The timemout to use when trying to read live streams
 * **Stream read chunk size**: The chunk size used by Kodi for streams.
 Default 0 to leave it to Kodi to decide.
+* **Enable trace logging in debug mode**: Very detailed and verbose log statements will display in addition to standard debug statements

 ## Customising Config Files